-Although the take up for the 'MyStAlbans' district account has been successful, moving more complex transactions on-line will mean that we need to promote the on-line first approach.
-We still find customers surprised that many council processes are available online.
+Take up for the 'MyStAlbans' district account has significantly increased over the last 18 months (up 136% since April 2020).
+However, moving more complex transactions on-line will mean that we need to promote the on-line first approach.
+We still find customers surprised that many Council processes are available online.